 The transition from fall to winter in Canada is hard, we get it.
-Dreams of grass between your toes, barbecues by the lake and happy hour on the patio are tough to snuff when you’re scraping frost from your windscreen with a sniffly nose in the seemingly eternal darkness.
+Dreams of grass between your toes, barbecues by the lake and happy hour on the patio are tough to snuff when you’re scraping frost from your windshield with a sniffly nose in the seemingly eternal darkness.

 But just because the snowy season is long, doesn’t mean it has to be unpleasant.
 In Jasper, local families know that the key to well-being in winter is to get outside.
 So pull on your merino long johns, zip up your down vest and plonk down that toque.
 Because if the experiences are cool enough, there’s no such thing as too cold.